foundriesio/docs/source/user-guide/lmp-customization/linux-building.rst

 This is a guide for building the base Linux® microPlatform (LmP) from source for QEMU AARCH64 (Arm® 64).
 Information specific to other targets is provided in :ref:`ref-linux-supported`.

-This guide assumes familiarity with OpenEmbedded concepts.
+This guide assumes familiarity with :term:`Open Embedded` concepts.
-If you are just getting started with OpenEmbedded/the Yocto Project, it is strongly recommended to begin with the documentation provided under :ref:`ref-linux-building-ref`.
+If you are just getting started with OpenEmbedded/the :term:`Yocto Project`, it is strongly recommended to begin with the documentation provided under :ref:`ref-linux-building-ref`.

  .. important::